Vestibular Therapy Glen Carbon, IL

 Signs and Symptoms of Vestibular Disorders

-Vestibular disorders can present a wide array of symptoms, varying in intensity and length.
-You should seek a consultation with a healthcare professional like a physical therapist at Axes in Glen Carbon, IL if you experience prolonged:
+Vestibular disorders can present a wide array of symptoms, varying in severity and duration.
+You should think about consulting a healthcare professional like a physical therapist at Axes in Glen Carbon, IL if you experience any of the following repeatedly or for a prolonged period of time:

 • Dizziness